iniquitybbs/iniquity/README.md

 <img src="app/assets/artwork/screenshot-1.png">

-#### Maybe have it present some larger artwork, and end with prompting the user to pause
+#### Have it present some larger artwork, and end with prompting the user to pause

 ```typescript
 bbs.renderArtwork({